-In terms of the course project, please read carefully the assignment prompts.
-It will be a semester-long project with deliverables along the whole semester.
-For this project I require working in groups of 3.
-The group members will be assigned at the very beginning of the semester.
-You will be working with students from other disciplines (from the College of Education).
-Working in multidisciplinary teams is a healthy habit for our careers.
-This will look really good in your resume as potential employers seek not only for knowledgeable people but also for people who knows how to group in such teams.
+In terms of the course project, please read carefully the assignment prompt.
+It will be a semester-long project with progress report deliverables before turning in the actual final project report.
+For this project I require working in groups of 4.
+The group members will be assigned at the very beginning of the semester (you will be required to fill out a survey in a CATME website).
+Working in teams is a healthy habit for our careers.
+For off-campus students, I understand this might be challenging but this is how our society works now.
+You better start adjusting to it.
+What a better time than college to do it?